Tens of billions of neutrinos are passing through every square centimeter of the Earth’s surface right now.

 In addition, Brookhaven is integral to the Daya Bay Neutrino Project, which began taking data in 2011.
 This experiment aims to measure the final unknown mixing angle that describes how neutrinos oscillate — another chapter in Brookhaven’s long history of neutrino research over the last several decades.

-The Long-Baseline Neutrino Experiment (LBNE) will use Fermi National Accelerator Laboratory’s existing accelerator complex to supply its neutrinos.
-Fermilab’s Main Injector Ring will produce an intense beam composed of densely packed neutrinos. which will travel 800 miles through the Earth’s mantle before striking its target at the Homestake Mine in Lead, South Dakota.
-Brookhaven Lab is strongly engaged in the planning, design, and future operation of LBNE, from fundamental neutrino science to detector construction.
+The Long-Baseline Neutrino Experiment (LBNE) is a growing collaboration with currently more than 500 scientists.
+This will constitute a large fraction of the international collaboration that will construct the Long-Baseline Neutrino Facility.
+This experiment will build on Fermi National Accelerator Laboratory’s existing accelerator complex to supply its neutrinos.
+Fermilab’s Main Injector Ring will produce an intense collimated beam of neutrinos, which will travel 800 miles through the Earth before striking its target at the Sanford Underground Research Facility in Lead, South Dakota.
+Brookhaven Lab is one of the principal collaborators in the planning, design, and operation of this experiment.
+From fundamental neutrino science to beam and detector design, prototyping and construction, Brookhaven Lab has had a foundational role in the Long-Baseline Neutrino Facility.